taoshidev/serve-outputs-ptn/README.md

 Parameters:
 tier (optional): Specifies the data freshness tier.
 * 0: 100% of positions show data with a 24-hour delay.
-* 30: 30% of positions show real-time data, 70% show data with a 24-hour delay.
+* 30: 30% of positions show real-time data, 70% show data with a 24-hour delay. (superset of tier 0)
-* 50: 50% of positions show real-time data, 50% show data with a 24-hour delay.
+* 50: 50% of positions show real-time data, 50% show data with a 24-hour delay. (superset of tier 30)
-* 100: 100% of positions show real-time data (equivalent to not providing a tier).
+* 100: 100% of positions show real-time data.
+Equivalent to not providing a tier. (superset of tier 50)

 If no tier is provided, the response will be a raw JSON file with the following schema: